 The Frame Within

 Barkman furniture is built to last.
 The finest quality solid woods are used to make each piece.
-In addition to the strength provided by the select hardwoods, Alan likes to add a frame inside the frame to take a piece like the Amish Lake Champlain 8-Drawer Chest from exceptional to exquisite.
+In addition to the strength provided by the select hardwoods, Alan likes to add a frame inside the frame to take case pieces like dressers and chests from exceptional to exquisite.

 Within the chest, an additional wood framework is added for reinforcement.
 Adding this layer inside prevents the drawers from ever coming out of line.
 There’s no movement of the drawer boxes except for a smooth open and close.
 The frame adds extra rigidity along with full thickness on the sides.